-Violation Consequences A. Violation of school rules resulting in In-School Suspension (ISS) or Out-of-School Suspension (OSS) during the season The student may resume practice when: Released from ISS or The day after completion of OSS.
+Student Name: ID# Grade: (Print) nool District Athletic Code of Conduct Violation Consequences A. Violation of school rules resulting in In- School Suspension (ISS) or Out-of- School Suspension (OSS) during the The student may resume practice when: 1.
+Released from ISS or 2.
+The day after completion of OSS.
 B. Violation of school rules resulting in assignment to alternative education.
 Dismissed from athletics while attending alternative setting.
-Once the student has completed the alternative assignment, return based on decision of Principal, AD and coach.
+Once the student has completed the alternative assignment, assignment to anormative education. return based on decision of Principal, AD and coach.
 C. Student has been criminally charged with a misdemeanor, regardless of location or time so long as such charges are pending, or conviction occurs.
 School administration and coach will meet with the student and parent/guardian after each offense to discuss the ramifications of their behavior.
 1st Offense- 10% suspension from athletic participation.
 10% of competition dates beginning with date of charges.
 Student will be required to practice and game attendance is coach's discretion with AD approval.
 2nd Offense-Suspension for 25 calendar days and a minimum of 25 % of competition dates, beginning with date of charges.
 3rd Offense-Suspension of 1 calendar year from date of charges.
 4th Offense-Permanent suspension from athletic participation.
 If charges are dropped the student is reinstated upon coach's approval.
 D. Student is charged with a felony, regardless of time or location so long as charges are pending or conviction results.
-1st Offense- Suspension of 1 calendar year from date of charges.
-2nd Offense- Permanent suspension from athletic participation.
+1 st Offense- Suspension of 1 calendar year from date of charges.
+2 nd Offense- Permanent suspension from athletic participation.
 If charges are dropped the student is reinstated upon coach's approval.
 E. Tobacco use, in season 1st Offense- Coaches discretion 2nd Offense- 1 game suspension 3rd Offense- 2 game suspension 4th Offense- Removal from team F. Sport specific offenses such as missing practice unless excused prior, acting in an unsportsmanlike manner while representing the school in competition.
 Consequences could range from suspension from participation to removal from the athletic program.
 The head coach will have discretion contingent on the approval of the Athletic Director.
 G. Any behavior away from school that results in disciplinary action by school administration, or any behavior at school or away from school which in the opinion of the Principal and or Athletic Director reflects in a negative manner on the school or athletic program.
 Consequences could range from suspension from participation to removal from the athletic program.
-The head coach will have discretion contingent on the approval of the Athletic Director. reason(s) decision parent/go review c administ Procedure- Any student and or parent/guardian wishin) why he/she should not be disciplined.
-Written requivall be rendered within 4 days.
-A suspension may be used in may appeal to County Athletic Director the recommittee.
-The review committee will consist of the trators.
-The parent/guardian will be provided a writte SD Athletic Code of Conduct is in effect 24/7/365.
-In g to appeal an athletic suspension must submit in writing to the Principal the lest (email) must be submitted within one day of the suspension to the Principal and a deferred while under appeal to Principal.
-If upheld by the Principal, the reason(s) why he/she should not be disciplined.
-This request will then be reviewed a Paulding County School District System Athletic Director and two (2) system level en decision from the review committee within a reasonable period. have red and understand the consequences set forth in the code of conduct.
-Parent D .
+The head coach will have discretion contingent on the approval of the Athletic Director.
+Principa suspens Principa should in Paulding be provide Procedure- Any student and or parent/guardial the reason(s) why he/she should not be discion to the Principal and a decision will be reral.
+If upheld by the Principal, the parent/guarnot be disciplined.
+This request will then be • I have red ceived a copy of the Athletic Code of Conduc ct and understand the consequences set forth in the code of conduct.
+Student Parent Date